acotty/CB_GDBMI_PLUGIN/Readme.md

 ## COMPLETED ITEMS

+* 07APR2022 Done - Fixed non function break points and path warnings.
+* 07APR2022 Done - Wired up the display of data break point to the break point debugging window
+* 06APR2022 Done - Wired up the ability to create a data break point
+* 05APR2022 Done - Added function argument and local function variables to watch window (if enabled in debugger config dialog)
 * 05APR2022 Done - Updated amount of logging when debugger HasDebugLog() enabled or disabled
 * 05APR2022 Done - simple, count and conditional breakpoints persistencey working
 * 05APR2022 Done - Added new Checkbox for save/load breakpoint/watch in teh GDB/MI config dialog